biodiversity and human health

 How does biodiversity affect humans?

-Here are 4 things to understand:
+Here are four things to understand about natural biodiversity:

 While there is growing evidence that nature benefits human health, there has been little research on how biodiversity affects human health.